What is a Volcano?

 On the basis of the frequency of eruption, volcanoes are of three types: Active, Dormant and Extinct.

-The volcanoes which erupt frequently or have erupted recently or are in action currently are called active volcanoes.
+Those volcanoes which erupt frequently or have erupted recently are termed as active Volcano.

 Important among these include Stromboli in the Mediterranean, Krakatoa in Indonesia, Mayon in the Philippines, Mauna Loa in Hawai Islands and Barren Island in India.

 The volcanoes which have not erupted in recent times are known as a dormant volcano.

 They are as such the ‘sleeping volcanoes’.

 Important among these are Vesuvius of Italy, Cotopaxi in South America.

 Contrary to these two, there are volcanoes that have not erupted in historical times.